 Do you have the right apparel you need to you survive the plunging temps?
-Now is the time to take a quick inventory of your cold weather gear to decide what can last another go around and what has seen better days.
+Now’s the time to take a quick inventory of your cold weather work clothes to decide what can last another go around and what has seen better days.

 Use the following checklist to make sure you’re prepared for colder temperatures:

 If you’re just getting your insulated work boots out of storage for the winter, they may need a good cleaning.
 A boot scraper is the best tool to clean the soles and sides of your boots.
 A quality cleaner that’s right for your footwear’s material can take away other stains.
 Applying conditioner can keep your leather boots looking and feeling supple, flexible, and healthy.

 If you notice that your men’s and women’s boots are worn or have lost the traction you need to stay safe, it’s time to replace them.
 This is also a good time to consider if they still meet the specific needs of your job site.
 For the cold winter months, insulated waterproof boots will give your feet the best protection from the cold and wet.
 Choose from brands like Timberland PRO and Wolverine at Working Person’s Store for top coverage.

 The hero of the season and your strongest line of defense against the wind and wet is a quality cold-weather coat.
 Has yours given you the proper protection you need in past seasons?
 If not, you may want to upgrade your outdoor winter work clothes this year.
 Find an outer layer from brands like Carhartt and Red Kap that will keep you warm and dry and also allow you to get the job done.